openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/auction.rst

   Details which uniquely identify a bank account, and are used when making or receiving a payment.

 :items:
-  Array of :ref:`item` objects, read-only
+  Array of :ref:`Items` objects, read-only

   Originates from `lot.items <http://lotsloki.api-docs.registry.ea2.openprocurement.io/en/latest/standard/item.html>`_.